aws-samples/serverless-eda-insurance-claims-processing/README.md

 You can deploy the application manually or using Amazon CodeCatalyst.
 Please review corresponding instructions below.

-!!! - If you plan to use Amazon CodeCatalyst, create a private GitHub repository with the base code before you proceed.
+> :warning: If you plan to use Amazon CodeCatalyst, create a private GitHub repository with the base code before you proceed.
 This is because you will need to check in some files that contain your account information like AWS account id, IAM role ARN etc, and you do not want them to be public.

 #### Create Private Repository (skip if not using CodeCatalyst)